Implementing Natural Conversational Agents with Elixir

 I believe we are also close to just having full-on speech-to-speech models.
 A specific challenge I can see when creating these models is coming up with a high-quality dataset.
 I think if you make a deliberate attempt at “recording conversations” for the purposes of training, you will actually probably end up with a lower-quality dataset.
 People tend to change their behavior under observation.
 Additionally, conversations from movies and TV shows aren’t actually very natural.
 Even some podcasts have an unnatural converastional rhythm.

-While watching Love is Blind with my fiancé, I realized you could probably get a decent amount of quality data from reality tv shows.
+While watching Love Is Blind with my fiancé, I realized you could probably get a decent amount of quality data from reality tv shows.
 The conversations in reality TV are overly dramatic and chaotic, but are (I think) closer to realistic than anything else.

 Conversational Knowledge Base?